lane-webperformance/legion-devtools/order_of_dependencies.md

 Second Tier
 -----------

-This library depends on projects in the first tier.
+These libraries depends on projects in the first tier.

  * legion-instrument
+ * legion-capture

 Third Tier
 ----------